PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

-# Boltac can't be king -- lantern
+## Boltac can't be king -- lantern

 At the very end, Boltac uses the Lantern as an example of why he can't be King.
 He's not pure of heart.

 Asarah, I'm not sure kings should be pure of heart.
 In fact, for what you have to do, I'm pretty sure it's better off if they're not.
 Kings are underhanded bastards who negotiate using armies as bargaining chips.

-""We don't have an army.
+"We don't have an army.

 "Then we need a very, very good negotiator."

-## Lantern

- The last thing he grabbed on his way out was the brass and Turquoise lantern.
-"To lamptopolis," he muttered.

 Bag of Holding.